 But there is a more general interest of the whole economy: if an undertaking goes insolvent it has systemic consequences both for the financial system (loans that are no longer repaid) and the welfare system (unemployment, which may require public subsidies).
+Further one should not forget that when a medium-large business enters into a crisis it is generally aided through lay-off funds.
+Its employees are not dismissed but they continue to work for a limited number (or even zero) hours per week, and their pay is mostly covered by social security aid.
 All these different aspects must find a comprehensive settlement in a very complex piece of legislation which is both substantial and procedural.